mikalv/nact/README.md

 const greeterActor = system.spawnFixed((msg) => console.log(`Hello ${msg.name}`), 'greeter');
 ```

 The first argument to `spawnFixed` is a function which is invoked when a message is received.
-It is important to note that this function cannot reference anything outside the scope of the function.
-This is because the actor is running in a separate thread and thus can't share memory with the main process.

 The second argument to `spawnFixed` is the name of the actor,
 which in this case is `'greeter'`.
 The name field is optional, and